sighjs/sigh/README.md

 * Caches all data in memory where possible rather than the filesystem: [gulp][gulp].
 * Easy to write plugins in a small number of lines of code: [gobble][gobble].
 * Support watching files and updating the pipeline as files change: [plumber][plumber] (and [gulp][gulp] when coupled with a couple of extra plugins).
 * Sigh can watch files for changes without a plugin, just use the `-w` flag.
-Due to the way Sigh's event stream works processing never needs to be repeated, only work relating to the actual files changed is performed.
-In most cases caching isn't necessary, in the few cases where it is Sigh handles it transparently.
-Library code available to plugin writers makes it simple to handle caching in cases where it is necessary.
+* Support incremental rebuilds (only perform the minimum work necessary on file changes): [broccoli][broccoli].
 * Sigh has [automated tests](https://circleci.com/gh/sighjs/sigh) (using mocha/chai) covering all functionality.

 [plumber]: https://github.com/plumberjs/plumber